SG-01-Productions/bgp-sprint-01/README.md

 > The result of the one week project can be found from the branch `alpha-release`.
 The `main` branch is a continuation of the project.

-Game title: Project Void<br>
+Game title: Project Void  <br>
-Genre: Space Shooter<br>
+Genre: Space Shooter  <br>
-Perspective: Top-down, 2.5D
+Perspective: Top-down, 2.5D  <br>
+Licence: Freemium

 Creators:
 - [Sami Uski](https://github.com/Rykmentti)